ghaid01/learning-journal/Allaboutmarkdown.md

-Hello, it's Ghaid!!
+Hello, it's Ghaid!

-Today I'm going to talk about **MarkDown** **MarkDown** Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
+Today I'm going to talk about **MarkDown** **MarkDown** is a lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.

-There are How the Markdown format makes styled collaborative editing easymany things you can learn on **MarkDown** such as :
+ Markdown format makes styled collaborative editing easy

+there are many things you can learn on **MarkDown** such as :

 1. How the Markdown format makes styled collaborative editing easy.
 2. How Markdown differs from traditional formatting approaches.